 Host RPC Threat Model

-Trust boundaries, transport security, and exposure for the fuse host JSON-RPC endpoint used by the VS Code extension.
+Trust boundaries, transport security, and exposure for the fuse host JSON-RPC endpoint the ambient-verification hooks connect to.

-The fuse host command runs a long-lived process that serves the warm fusion engine to the VS Code extension over JSON-RPC.
+The fuse host command runs a long-lived process that serves the warm semantic engine to local clients over JSON-RPC.
+Its primary client today is the ambient-verification hooks (fuse check --delta, fuse gate), which connect to it over the pipe to answer the diagnostics-delta of a session's edits without running a build; it is the seed of the shared resident daemon.
 The transport is a named pipe on Windows and a Unix domain socket elsewhere.
 This page states what the endpoint exposes, who can reach it on a typical developer machine, and the security assumptions the design makes today.

 This page is for engineers operating or extending the host, security reviewers assessing local exposure, and contributors implementing hardening work.
-It does not replace the VS Code extension setup guide; see Connect to your AI for MCP wiring and the extension readme in the repository for fuse host launch details.
+For wiring an agent to Fuse over MCP, see Connect to your AI.

 Role In The Product

-The host is the UI twin of fuse mcp serve.
-The MCP server exposes the same warm engine to an agent over stdio; the host exposes it to editor panels (index status, dependency graph, scope results, diagnostics) over a local IPC transport.
-Both surfaces share the same dependency graph, SQLite cache, and orchestrator path, so a scope the extension runs is the same scope an agent would get for the same options.
+The host is the local-IPC twin of fuse mcp serve.
+The MCP server exposes the warm engine to an agent over stdio; the host exposes it to a local client over an IPC transport, sharing the same semantic index, SQLite store, and engine path, so a read the host answers is the same read an agent would get for the same options.
+The ambient-verification hooks use fuse/check for session deltas and fuse/checkOverlay to typecheck a proposed single-file edit against the daemon's resident workspace; the remaining read methods are the general host surface the shared daemon and future local clients consume.

 The endpoint address is derived from the repository root, not passed out of band.
-Given an absolute root path, the host and extension compute the same address: on Windows a pipe named fuse-host-{hash}, elsewhere a socket file {temp}/fuse-host-{hash}.sock, where {hash} is the first eight bytes of SHA-256 over the normalized root path.
-A second editor window for the same repository connects to the already-running host; two different repositories stay on distinct endpoints.
+Given an absolute root path, the host and its client compute the same address: on Windows a pipe named fuse-host-{hash}, elsewhere a socket file {temp}/fuse-host-{hash}.sock, where {hash} is the first eight bytes of SHA-256 over the normalized root path.
+A second client for the same repository connects to the already-running host; two different repositories stay on distinct endpoints.

 Transport And Wire Protocol